adammmmm/hitless-key-rollover/README.md

 ---

-If you don't already have a keychain configured you can run init.py to create one from scratch, it ignores all the checks and just configures a keychain with key 0-51.
+If you don't already have a keychain configured you can run "keychain.py init" to create one from scratch, it ignores all the checks and just creates a keychain with key 0-51.
-## DO NOT ADD init.py TO CRONTAB
+## DO NOT USE THE init ARGUMENT IN CRONTAB